Follow us on Telegram for the latest updates: https://t.me/TSLMedia

 It’s definitely worth making the journey for the view and crowd-free experience.

 More than what you’ll see, what’s also great about the beach is what you’ll hear.
-Hear Here, there is only the rhythmic crashing of the rolling tide, and the quiet buzz of the creatures in the trees to listen to.
+Here, there is only the rhythmic crashing of the rolling tide, and the quiet buzz of the creatures in the trees to listen to.

 Guided tours available

-The next time you’re craving a day of sun, sand and relaxation, but don’t want to be swamped by crowds of people doing the same thing, give this beach a go.
+The next time you’re craving a day of sun, sand, and relaxation, but don’t want to be swamped by crowds of people doing the same thing, give this beach a go.
 You might even meet a new fishy friend while you’re there.
 But remember, do so from a distance.

 Find out more about the Sentosa intertidal tours